 Since it opened its first building in April, 2018, Haaven has been housing people at record pace.
 Despite this, The United Way and LAHSA made a policy decision to cease referring homeless people from their Coordinated Entry System (CES) to our shared housing model months ago.
 They have cited three reasons:

-LAHSA and The United Way argue that room sharing is “undignified” and does not qualify as housing,
+LAHSA and The United Way argue that room sharing is “undignified,"

 Haaven does not use a standard lease agreement (we believe it’s illegal to use a standard CAR lease for multiple persons at one address - sort of like selling the same car to seven different people).
 We've been asking LAHSA to provide an agreement that would be acceptable to them for more than a year now.

-We sincerely hope that the United Way and LAHSA - the architects and policy leads that control how Los Angeles addresses homelessness - will eventually recognize the urgency of the humanitarian crisis and appreciate the efficacy, efficiency and scalability of shared housing to help relieve it.
-Until then, Haaven will continue to refine its practices to create a model for how shared housing can work to support people as they transition away from homelessness and get their lives back on track.
-And while Haaven has been unsuccessful in securing support or funding thus far, John, Heidi and Rachel remain committed to systemic change and, for all of our sakes, will continue to do our best to speed it along.
+We sincerely hope that the United Way and LAHSA, the architects and policy leads that control how the city and county of Los Angeles address homelessness, will eventually recognize the urgency of the humanitarian crisis and appreciate the efficacy, efficiency and scalability of shared housing to help relieve it.
+Until then, Haaven will continue to refine its practices to prove how shared housing can work to support people as they transition away from homelessness and get their lives back on track.
+While Haaven has been unsuccessful in securing support or funding thus far, John, Heidi and Rachel remain committed to systemic change and, for all of our sakes, will continue to do our best to speed it along.